Characters: Angel Investigations

 Against all laws of the universe, Angel and his sire Darla conceive a son

 and the result is Connor, who is super-strong, agile, has enhanced senses and healing and is, by all appearances, human.
 Taken away to another dimension, the Quor-Toth, as a baby, Connor returns a few months later.
-Of course, due to time flowing differently there
+Due to time flowing differently there

 , he is now seventeen years old, and an incredible fighter.
 Harboring a deep hatred for Angel's true nature, Connor is at odds with Angel Investigation just as often as he is fighting alongside them.